broblocodex/5-minute-tutorials/video3/use-cases.md

 **The idea:** Portal only works if you have the right key.
 Great for progression systems and secret areas.

-**Why it's brilliant:** Creates natural game progression.
+**Why it works:** Creates natural game progression.
 Players feel rewarded when they finally unlock new areas.

 **Setup:**
 1. Use Step 02 (`steps/02-gated-access.lua`)